 Licensed Mortgage Lender in Pennsylvania and New Jersey.

 I specialize in Philadelphia, Montgomery and Bucks Counties in Pennsylvania, as well as Mercer and Burlington County, NJ Mortgages, Home Loans, and Refinancing.

-Working in Abington and living in the Philadelphia area all my life, I know the Tri-State Real Estate Market and what is needed to help meet your goals and purchase the home you want at the fees you like.
+Working in Conshohocken and living in the Philadelphia area all my life, I know the Tri-State Real Estate Market and what is needed to help meet your goals and purchase the home you want at the fees you like.

 FHA Home Loans

 The FHA allows for less money down and more seller assist in an effort to keep a borrowers out of pocket expenses as low as possible.
 With rates still at historic lows and the FHA’s somewhat more lenient underwriting criteria makes the FHA loan one of the most popular first time home buyer loans.
 Don’t forget the FHA also has a product that allows for the borrower to finance repairs and upgrades to the home the borrower chooses.